junxit/us-congress-bills-110/metadata.md

 - 2008-07-29 — Placed on the Union Calendar, Calendar No. 506.
 - 2008-07-29 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-788.
 - 2008-07-29 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-788.
+- 2008-07-31 — Considered as unfinished business. (consideration: CR H7706)
+- 2008-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 7/29/2008 H7280-7281)
+- 2008-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 7/29/2008 H7280-7281)
+- 2008-07-31 — The title of the measure was amended.
+Agreed to without objection.